Bruxism: Definition examples

-Bruxism is derived from the Greek word βρύκειν (brykein) "to bite, or to gnash, grind the teeth".
+Bruxism is derived from the Greek word βρύχειν (brýkʰein) "to bite", or "to gnash, grind the teeth".
 People with bruxism are called bruxists or bruxers and the verb itself is "to brux".
 There is no widely accepted definition of bruxism.
 Examples of definitions include:

 "Bruxism is a repetitive jaw-muscle activity characterized by clenching or grinding of the teeth and/or by bracing or thrusting of the mandible.
 Bruxism has two distinct circadian manifestations: it can occur during sleep (indicated as sleep bruxism) or during wakefulness (indicated as awake bruxism)."

 All forms of bruxism entail forceful contact between the biting surfaces of the upper and lower teeth.
 In grinding and tapping this contact involves movement of the mandible and unpleasant sounds which can often awaken sleeping partners and even people asleep in adjacent rooms.
 Clenching (or clamping), on the other hand, involves inaudible, sustained, forceful tooth contact unaccompanied by mandibular movements.

 "A movement disorder of the masticatory system characterized by teeth-grinding and clenching during sleep as well as wakefulness."

 "Non-functional contact of the mandibular and maxillary teeth resulting in clenching or tooth grinding due to repetitive, unconscious contraction of the masseter and temporalis muscles."

 "Parafunctional grinding of teeth or an oral habit consisting of involuntary rhythmic or spasmodic non-functional gnashing, grinding or clenching of teeth in other than chewing movements of the mandible which may lead to occlusal trauma."

 "Periodic repetitive clenching or rhythmic forceful grinding of the teeth."

+According to the 2025 consensus update on bruxism definitions, experts revised and clarified existing terminology to reduce confusion among clinicians, researchers, educators, and patients.
+The consensus removed the phrase "in otherwise healthy individuals" from the definitions of both sleep bruxism and awake bruxism, as it was considered unnecessary and potentially misleading.
+Additionally, the hierarchical grading system for bruxism assessment was revised to incorporate classifications based on self-reports, clinical examination, and device-based assessment methods.
+The updated consensus recommends using standardized terminology to improve communication and ensure consistency in future research and clinical practice.